Esri/jsapi-resources/.github/scripts/README.md

 ## Build sizes

-The [`build-size.js`](https://github.com/Esri/jsapi-resources/blob/master/.github/scripts/build-size.js) provides sizes of production builds to assist with optimization.
+The [`build-size.js`](https://github.com/Esri/jsapi-resources/blob/master/.github/scripts/build-size.js) script provides sizes of production builds to assist with optimization.
 The script has been published to an NPM packaged named [`build-sizes`](https://www.npmjs.com/package/build-sizes) so you can use it in your applications.

 ### Using the functions